Soroca District: Fauna

 Fauna in the district is typical of steppe areas.
 In the Nistru basin there are 68 species of fish.
 Most of Moldova's 270 bird species are present.
 There is both natural and introduced wildlife.
 The introduced species include 19 types of mammal, 37 bird species and 7 types of reptile.
 Native creatures include foxes, hedgehogs, stone marten, deer, wild boar, raccoon dog and wolf.

 Flora

 7 percent of the district is forested.
 Common trees include oak, hornbeam, maple, linden, ash and elm.
 Beneath the trees are hawthorn, hazel, cocksfoot, honey bear and others.

 Natural resources

-Granite can be found in Cosauti and building stone at Ocland, Vărăncău and Visoca.
-Cretaceous limestones and iron ores were discovered near the village of Vărăncău.
+Granite can be found in Cosăuți and building stone at Oclanda, Vărăncău, and Visoca.
+Cretaceous limestone and iron ores were discovered near the village of Vărăncău.
 Limestone, for instance in Visoca, is mined for chalk and chalk dust (which is used to make paint).
-Banks of chalk are also found throughout the Nistru, including in Cremenciug, Soroca, Vasilcău, Vărăncău and Cerlina.
+Banks of chalk are also found throughout the Nistru, including in Cremenciug, Soroca, Vasilcău, Vărăncău, and Cerlina.
 The limestone is extracted in Visoca.